‘Why BAML?’ How graduates and students should answer this question

 Collaboration across divisions

 There’s a lot of collaboration across divisions at BAML – even internationally.
-For example, the equity department will work with fixed income on a credit transaction for a client.
-For the sake of delivering excellent client service, BAML is keen to function as one big bank .
+For example, within corporate and investment banking cross-discipline teams support clients in key industries.
+For the sake of delivering excellent client service, BAML is keen to function as one big bank.
 Being able to network and collaborate with colleagues, as well communicate effectively, are essential.
 Maybe these are among your core qualities and you’re keen to develop them.

 A strong client-employee relationship

-BAML claims that the team ‘shares a passion for serving the financial needs of people, companies and institutional investors’.
-All employees (both junior and senior) are encouraged to build good working relationships with clients, which can involve travelling abroad for meetings.
-The bank says: ‘We stand apart by building and maintaining solid partnerships with clients.’
-Maybe you’re a people person who wants to build solid partnerships with contacts, and seek an employer that does this.
+BAML claims: ‘Our purpose is simple and clear.
+We are here to make financial lives better.
+Better by connecting our customers and clients to the financial solutions they need.’
+All employees (both junior and senior) are encouraged to build the best working relationships with clients, which can involve travelling abroad for meetings.
+The bank says: ‘We strive to go the distance to deliver with discipline and passion.’
+Maybe you’re a person who wants to excel in serving customers, and seek an employer that does this.